giuliovv/quantum_lmpc/duckrace/lmpc/README.md

 Notes:
 - The quantum augmenter uses Qiskit statevector sampling by default; for IBM Q, configure `QuantumSamplerConfig(backend="ibm_runtime", ...)` inside `QuantumLMPCAugmenterConfig`.
 - The feasibility check is approximate (distance to centerline <= half track width at nearest index).
 If you see unsafe points being added, tighten `feasibility_tol`.
+- If quantum makes laps slower, tighten augmentation by increasing `min_terminal_v` and/or `min_advance_steps` in `QuantumLMPCAugmenterConfig` (this reduces “slow” or non-improving points being added to the safe set).
+The current default `min_terminal_v` is tuned to avoid slow-point pollution.
+- You can also set `min_terminal_v_quantile` (e.g. `0.5` or `0.7`) so added points must be at least as fast as the median/70th-percentile speed of the current lap.

 ## One-Command Script